Physically Grounded 3D Generative Reconstruction under Hand Occlusion using Proprioception and Multi-Contact Touch: Introduction

 \section{Introduction}

 Accurate object geometry is important to guide robotic manipulation.
-This includes knowledge of object surface to compute stable contact, free space for collision avoidance, and object shape to plan subsequent actions.
+This includes knowledge of the object surface to compute stable contacts, free space for collision avoidance, and object shape to plan subsequent actions.
 Yet the moments when geometry matters most are also when vision is least reliable.
 During grasping and in-hand manipulation, the hand severely occludes the object, and single-view RGB reconstruction becomes fundamentally underconstrained.
-Vision-only reconstructions may look plausible while being unusable for control, e.g., intersecting the hand, missing true contact regions, or drifting in metric scale.
+Vision-only reconstructions may look plausible but remain unusable for control, e.g., intersecting the hand, missing true contact regions, or drifting in metric scale.
 Manipulation naturally produces \emph{physical evidence}.
-Contacts and known hand kinematics provides useful cues to resolve the ambiguities caused by occlusion.
-Tactile sensing has long been used to estimate object properties (\cite{10851808}, \cite{8460494}) and improve robustness of grasping (\cite{11127723, jiang2022shallitouchvisionguided}) and in-hand manipulation (\cite{9811953, oller2022manipulationmembraneshighresolutionhighly}), and recent advances in tactile hardware and learning-based models have made touch increasingly practical as a perception signal.
+Contacts and known hand kinematics provide useful cues to resolve the ambiguities caused by occlusion.
+Tactile sensing has long been used to estimate object properties~\cite{10851808,8460494}, pose~\cite{10160359}, and to improve robustness of grasping~\cite{11127723, jiang2022shallitouchvisionguided} and in-hand manipulation~\cite{9811953, oller2022manipulationmembraneshighresolutionhighly}, and recent advances in tactile hardware and learning-based models have made touch increasingly practical as a perception signal.
 Yet these cues are rarely integrated as \emph{geometric constraints} for dense 3D reconstruction under occlusion.
 Critically, contact provides direct constraints on geometry exactly where vision is missing: observed touches indicate where the surface must be, while physical feasibility (\eg, non-interpenetration with the end-effector) constrains where the object cannot be.

-Despite their relevance, such interaction cues are still less commonly integrated as explicit geometric constraints in dense 3D reconstruction under severe occlusion.
-In parallel, recent diffusion and flow-based 3D generative models have improved single-view 3D inference by learning strong shape priors, but they are typically optimized for visual plausibility and are rarely grounded in physical constraints\cite{li2025dso}.
-Under heavy occlusion, this can produce samples that violate contact feasibility or drift in scale, limiting their impact for downstream robotic tasks (\eg, insertion \cite{tang2024automatespecialistgeneralistassembly} or pose estimation \cite{wen2024foundationposeunified6dpose}).
+Despite their relevance, such interaction cues are still not commonly integrated as explicit geometric constraints in dense 3D reconstruction under severe occlusion.
+In parallel, recent diffusion and flow-based 3D generative models have improved single-view 3D inference by learning strong shape priors, but they are typically optimized for visual plausibility and are rarely grounded in physical constraints~\cite{li2025dso}.
+Under heavy occlusion, this can produce samples that violate contact feasibility or drift in scale, limiting their impact for downstream robotic tasks (\eg, insertion~\cite{tang2024automatespecialistgeneralistassembly} or pose estimation~\cite{wen2024foundationposeunified6dpose}).